 Conejo Valley Wine Trail

-With a prime spot at the far south of the Central Coast, Conejo Valley’s off the beaten path wine trail offers great wine tastings close to Southern California.
+With a prime spot at the far south of the Central Coast, Conejo Valley’s off-the-beaten-path wine trail offers great wine tastings close to Southern California.
 Discover Malibu-grown Chardonnay and Syrah at NABU Wines; Italian varietals including Nebbiolo, Montepulciano, and Dolcetto at Sunland Vintage Winery in Thousand Oaks; and artisanal Bordeaux blends from the micro-boutique Alma Sol Winery.
-Discovery more small wineries tucked into the canyons and coastlines of the Conejo Valley.
+Discover more small wineries tucked into the canyons and coastlines of the Conejo Valley.

 California's Central Coast consists of:VENTURA REGION: Ventura County, Camarillo, Conejo Valley, Heritage Valley, Oxnard, Simi Valley